-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X c) In non-urbanized area, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista?
+X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+X с) In non-urbanized area, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point.)
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-X d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area?
 X

+Environmental Issue Potentially Less Than Significant Less Than No Significant Impact With Mitigation Significant Impact Impact d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area?
+X

-The significance of an environmental impact cannot always be determined through the use of a specific. quantifiable threshold.
+The significance of an environmental impact cannot always be determined through the use of a specific, quantifiable threshold.
 CEQA Guidelines Section 15064(b) affirms this by the statement "an ironclad definition of significant effect is not always possible because the significance of an activity may vary with the setting."
 This is particularly true of aesthetic impacts.
 As an example, a proposed parking lot in a dense urban center would have markedly different visual effects than a parking lot in an open space area.
 For the purpose of this study, the significance thresholds are as stated in CEQA Guidelines Appendix G, as shown in a-d of the checklist below.
 The Findings of the Implementing Procedures indicate that compliance with the Zoning Ordinance (e.g. building height, setbacks, etc), Subdivision Ordinance (RMC Ch.
 18), Community Design Guidelines (Resolution 95-347), and applicable Specific Plan Policies and/or Specific Plan Design Guidelines will prevent significant impacts in urban settings as it relates to items a, b, and c, below.

 - a-b) There are no designated or eligible scenic vistas or scenic highways within or adjacent to the City of Roseville. - c) The project site is in an urban setting, and as a result lacks any prominent or high-quality natural features which could be negatively impacted by development.
 The City of Roseville has adopted Community Design Guidelines (CDG) for the purpose of creating building and community designs which are a visual asset to the community.
 The CDG includes guidelines for building design, site design and landscape design, which will result in a project that enhances the existing urban visual environment.
-Consistent with the CDG development standards, the buildings will be setback approximately 45 feet from the western property line and 100 feet from the southern property line, and landscape planters a minimum of ten feet wide, with a mix of trees for screening, will be provided along the perimeter of the project site.
-The building incorporates a mix of high quality materials to coordinate with the adjacent Vineyards at Foothills gas station and convenience store.
 Accordingly, the aesthetic impacts of the project are less than significant. - d) The project involves nighttime lighting to provide for the security and safety of project users.
 However, the project is already located within an urbanized setting with many existing lighting sources.
 Lighting is conditioned to comply with City standards (i.e. CDG) to limit the height of light standards and to require cut-off lenses and glare shields to minimize light and glare impacts.
 The project will not create a new source of substantial light.
 None of the project elements are highly reflective, and thus the project will not contribute to an increased source of glare.